Faculty & Staff Resources

 Materials: The lesson plan below details options for facilitating the event experience for students.
 To learn about all CLDC events and to see upcoming dates, visit our Programs and Events page.

-About: This lesson provides students with the opportunity to explore career areas and network with professionals in a variety of industries using the Bobcat Mentorship Network tool.
-The Bobcat Mentorship Network is a new and easy-to-use platform where alumni, students, faculty, and staff engage in mentorship, networking, and professional development.
+About: This lesson provides students with the opportunity to explore career areas and network with professionals in a variety of industries using the Bobcat Network tool.
+The Bobcat Network is a new and easy-to-use platform where alumni, students, faculty, and staff engage in mentorship, networking, and professional development.

-Materials: The lesson plan below details options for incorporating Bobcat Mentorship Network into classroom or out-of-class activities.
+Materials: The lesson plan below details options for incorporating Bobcat Network into classroom or out-of-class activities.
 The PowerPoint shows how to create a profile, navigate the platform, and explores the value of networking and mentorship.

 Values Sort Activity